Sick leave: Other countries

 At least 145 countries provide paid sick days for short- or long-term illnesses, with 127 providing a week or more annually.
 98 countries guarantee one month or more of paid sick days.

 Many high-income economies require employers to provide paid sick days upwards of 10 days, including: the Netherlands, Ireland (from 2026), Switzerland, Sweden, Denmark, Finland, and Singapore.

 History

 Already in 1500 BCE, at least some of the workers who built the tombs of Egyptian pharaohs received paid sick leave as well as state-supported health care.

+Culture

+Some employees experience a sense of guilt when taking sick leave.
+Nicknamed "sick guilt", it may be due to a toxic work environment with poor work-life balance.
+In healthcare, sick guilt may be exacerbated by the knowledge that patient care may be delayed.

+Employees may be negatively judged for either taking a sick day or showing up contagious.
+Nicknamed "sick shaming", this workplace dynamic can be construed as bullying, especially for afflicted by chronic conditions.
+In the United States, sick shaming has led to an overuse of cold medicine.